 Care leavers will be considered as independent students by the Student Loans Company and so should receive full funding without having to provide their parents income (please be sure to supply proof of your care leaving status when submitting your loan application).

-We know that going to university is a huge financial commitment and sometime resources can be stretched, so to help we offer a Hardship Fund.
+We understand that going to university is a large financial commitment and sometime resources can be stretched, so to help we offer a Student Success Fund.
 The fund can assist students in the following ways:

-Unitemps, is our specialist on-campus recruitment service and can help you find a job to fit around your studies.
+Unitemps is our specialist on-campus recruitment service and can help you find a job to fit around your studies.
 They’ll source interesting and varied opportunities on campus and in local businesses.
 Rates of pay are competitive, and work is flexible to suit you.
 There are also work opportunities available through our Students' Union, see staffsunion/getinvolved for further information.

 Visit Unitemps or telephone +44 (0) 1782 294995 for further information.

 There are exceptions to this rule.
-Students who already have a degree and are planning to undertake a nursing, midwifery or allied health profession award (excluding Paramedic Science) will still be able to access tuition fee and maintenance loans from the Student Loans Company.
+Students who already hold a degree and are joining a nursing, midwifery or allied health profession award (excluding Paramedic Science) will still be able to access tuition fee and maintenance loans from the Student Loans Company.

 All eligible students will be able to apply for a tuition fee loan, but the package of student finance for living costs differs across the UK.
 Please visit the relevant website for more information: